bttuliao/myBlog/content/blog/_index.md

 +++
 title = "Blogging like it's 2005"
-summary = "Reflections on technology, traveling, and more" description = "Reflections on technology, traveling, and more" ShowBreadCrumbs = true
+summary = "Rambles about technology, traveling, and more" description = "Rambles about technology, traveling, and more" ShowBreadCrumbs = true
 ShowReadingTime = true
 +++